-Two recent (January 2015) videos from Dr Michael Greger explain how industry works to confuse the public on the saturated fat issue.
+These videos from Dr Michael Greger explain how industry works to confuse the public on the saturated fat issue.
 The second video presents powerful evidence that saturated fat does indeed raise blood cholesterol and the risk of heart disease:

 - The Saturated Fat Studies: Buttering Up the Public – (4 min. video)